benmvp/slides/2022/connecttech/webdev.md

 - I love playing and watching basketball
 - I flew in last night and was seriously considering going to last night's game
   - But we had the speakers had a dinner together
+  - So I didn't go
-- And unfortunately I booked my flight out tomorrow evening
+- And unfortunately I booked my flight out tonight
-  - Before knowing there was a game tomorrow too!
+  - Before knowing there was a game tonight too!
 - But the Houston Rockets are my team!
   - Like I said, I grew up there
   - We're riding the struggle bus right now